open-mmlab/mmpose/docs/en/overview.md

 # Overview

-This chapter introduces you to the framework of MMPose, and provides links to detailed tutorials about MMPose.
+This chapter will introduce you to the overall framework of MMPose and provide links to detailed tutorials.

 ## What is MMPose

-MMPose is an open-source toolbox for pose estimation based on Pytorch.
-It is a part of the [OpenMMLab](https://github.com/open-mmlab) ecosystem.
-It contains a rich set of 2d multi-person human pose estimation, 2d hand pose estimation, 2d face landmark detection, 133 keypoint whole-body human pose estimation, fashion landmark detection and animal pose estimation as well as related components and modules, and below is its whole framework:
+MMPose is a Pytorch-based pose estimation open-source toolkit, a member of the [OpenMMLab Project](https://github.com/open-mmlab).
+It contains a rich set of algorithms for 2d multi-person human pose estimation, 2d hand pose estimation, 2d face landmark detection, 133 keypoint whole-body human pose estimation, fashion landmark detection and animal pose estimation as well as related components and modules, below is its overall framework.

+MMPose consists of **7** main components:

 - **apis** provides high-level APIs for model inference.
 - **structures** provides data structures like bbox, keypoint and PoseDataSample.